-To fulfill this it is necessary for the organisers of the previous and upcoming year's assemblies to attend the INCM.
+To fulfill this it is necessary for the organizers of the previous and upcoming year's assemblies to attend the INCM.
 Any extra places should therefore be given to upcoming EASA organizers.

-Should future organisers have difficulty in attending the INCM, they should contact the host INCM organisers.
+Should future organizers have difficulty in attending the INCM, they should contact the host INCM organizers.

-The INCM is held every year during the autumn..
+The INCM is held every year during the autumn.